BRASSERIE

 Travelling by car:

 When travelling East along the City of Edinburgh Bypass, take the Dreghorn junction, turning left at the top of the slip road, over the next roundabout on to Dreghorn Link, right at the next roundabout on to the B701 (Redford Road) to the T-Junction, turning right on to Oxganges Road, first exit at the mini roundabout, continuing East on Oxgangs Road, then taking the first right on to Swanston Road.
-Drive south along Swanston Road (you will see the Pentland Hills straight ahead of you), go over the bridge over the Bypass and stay on the tarmac road towards the big white building at the top of the road ahead of you (that’s Swanston Brasserie).
+Drive south along Swanston Road (you will see the Pentland Hills straight ahead of you), go over the bridge over the Bypass and stay on the tarmac road towards the big white building at the top of the road ahead of you (that's our Brasserie).
 The carpark is on the right just before the Brasserie.

 When travelling West along the City of Edinburgh Bypass, take the Fairmilehead junction, turning right at the roundabout at the top of the slip road on to Biggar Road (A702) (travelling North).
 Continue over the second roundabout and staying on the Biggar Road, head up the hill towards the crossroads and set of traffic lights.
 Take a left here on to Oxgangs Road (travelling East) and take the 2nd road on the left (just after the pedestrian crossing) on to Swanston Road.
-Drive south along Swanston Road (you will see the Pentland Hills straight ahead of you), go over the bridge over the Bypass and stay on the tarmac road towards the big white building at the top of the road ahead of you (that’s Swanston Brasserie).
+Drive south along Swanston Road (you will see the Pentland Hills straight ahead of you), go over the bridge over the Bypass and stay on the tarmac road towards the big white building at the top of the road ahead of you (that's our Brasserie).
 The carpark is on the right just before the Brasserie.

 Travelling by Plane: